 |

-Abstract: (49 Views) |
+Abstract: (657 Views) |

 Broccoli (Brassica oleracea var.
-Italica) is a well-known, cool-weather vegetable of the family Brassicaceae.
-This plant provided a good source of nutritional benefits.
-The Broccoli culture includes many critical secondary metabolites, especially those containing glucosinolates and their breakdown product.
-The most important medicinal metabolite in broccoli is glucosinolate, which is the reason for its pungent smell and anti-cancer properties.
-Inside the plant, glucosinolate-glucoraphanin is converted into sulforaphane and 1-butene,4-isothiocyanate.
-Regarding the importance and application of secondary metabolites, the cultivation of Hairy roots is a suitable solution for producing more of these substances.
-For this purpose, in this study, the optimization of the induction of hairy roots was done by using two methods, in-planta, and tissue culture.
-This project was conducted as a factorial experiment based on a completely randomized block design with three replicates (as Petri dishes).
-Factors studied included two bacterial strains (ATCC-15834 and A4), four plant genotypes (Her, Cast, Sac, and Sent), and two explant types (Hypocotyl and Cotyledon).
-The results showed that the combination of the three factors studied (culture×explant×strain) on the characteristic of emergence time on the induction of hairy roots was not significant.
-In the tissue culture technique, the (Sac×A4) treatment was faster than the other treatments studied in terms of emergence time.
-The transgenic nature of the hairy roots was confirmed by tracking a part of the rolB gene using the PCR reaction, while the corresponding band was not amplified for the natural and non-transgenic roots.
-In general, the results of the present study showed that the induction of hairy roots in Broccoli was affected by explant and bacterial strain, and these results are an important prerequisite for hairy root culture experiments with the aim of producing secondary metabolites.
+Italica) is a well-known plant, suitable for cold and cool climates, belonging to the Brassicaceae family.
+This plant is a good source of nutrition.
+Broccoli cultivation involves many vital secondary metabolites, particularly glucosinolates which is responsible for its pungent odor and anti-cancer properties.
+Within the plant, glucosinolate-glucoraphanin is converted into sulforaphane and 1-butene, 4-isothiocyanate.
+Given the importance and application of secondary metabolites, the cultivation of hairy roots is a suitable strategy for enhanced production of these compounds.
+To optimize hairy root induction, the tissue culture method was employed.
+This project was conducted as a factorial experiment based on a completely randomized block design with three replicates (under Petri dish culture conditions).
+The studied factors included two bacterial strains (ATCC-15834, A4), four plant genotypes (Heraklion, Castle Dome, Sakura, and Sentora), and two types of explants (Hypocotyl and Cotyledon).
+The best treatment for hairy root induction in broccoli was the combination of genotype SENT, strain A4, and cotyledon explant, which achieved 100% induction and the highest number of roots.
+For producing the highest biomass (fresh and dry weight), the combination of genotype HER, strain A4, and cotyledon explant showed the best result.
+The transgenic nature of the hairy roots was confirmed by tracking a part of the rolB gene using PCR.
+In general, the results of this study indicated that the induction of transgenic roots in broccoli is influenced by the explant and bacterial strain, and these findings serve as a key prerequisite for experiments related to hairy root culture aimed at producing secondary metabolites. |

 |